 If you’re looking for a custom built-in look, adding millwork to modular furniture may replicate a custom-built construction project at a fraction of its cost.

 While traditional office layouts featured private executive offices around the office perimeter and cubicles for junior employees tightly packed in the center, an open floor plan features large open spaces and minimizes private offices.
 Opening private offices to an open floor plan imitates the look and feel of the “cool” start-ups by injecting more creativity, communication, and collaboration.
-However, this type of layout is prone to distraction and thus a loss in productivity.
+However, this type of layout is prone to distraction and, thus, a loss in productivity.
+“There’s nothing worse than empty desks when you’re trying to create an environment that is inspiring to people.” says the principal of Gensler, Eric Gannon*.
 The solution was to create more deliberate neighborhoods, including seating clusters for small group meetings, open areas for spontaneous socializing (such as in the break room), and heads-down solitary places for quiet or private tasks.
 This office design accommodates individual work styles and various employee needs.

 In the pursuit of talent, companies look for ways to make their employees’ lives easier and decrease stress while boosting productivity.
 Fitness and food are the most in-demand office amenities for employees.
 On-site cafes, restaurants, and cafeterias offer the convenience of healthy meals and coffee, reduce employees leaving for lunch or breaks, and provide a pause during their day.